tina-friedrich/arc-user-guide/docs/source/arc_scriptbasics.rst

 SLURM will respond with::

   sbatch: CPU resource required, checking settings/requirements...
-  Submitted batch job nnnnnnnnn
+  Submitted batch job nnnnnnn

-Where ``nnnnnnnnn`` is your job number.
+Where ``nnnnnnn`` is your job ID number.

 This job should run very quickly, but you may be able to find it in the job queue by typing::